basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 Disabling security disables the various permissions checks that take place when executing operations against Riak.
-Users, groups, and other security attributes will still be stored for security to be re-enabled in the future.
+Users, groups, and other security attributes remain available for configuration while security is disabled, and will be applied if and when security is re-enabled.

-Clients will also need to be reconfigured to no longer require TLS and send credentials.
+Clients will need to be reconfigured to no longer require TLS and send credentials while security is disabled.

 ```bash